Alan Boswell

-Alan Henry Boswell (8 August 1943 – 24 August 2017) was an English football goalkeeper who made 479 league and cup appearances in a 12-year career in the English Football League.
+Alan Henry Boswell (8 August 1943 – 24 August 2017) was an English football goalkeeper who made 489 league and cup appearances in a 12-year career in the English Football League.

 He began his career at Walsall in 1961 before moving on to Shrewsbury Town in 1963.
 He spent five years at the club before winning a move to First Division club Wolverhampton Wanderers in 1968.
 The next year he moved on to Bolton Wanderers before signing with Port Vale in July 1972.
 He left Vale Park in May 1974 and later turned out for Oswestry Town, who he managed in the first half of the 1976–77 season.

 Career

 Walsall

 Boswell started his career with his hometown club Walsall, joining as an amateur in 1958 and turning professional in 1960.
 Walsall finished 14th in the Second Division in 1961–62, under the stewardship of Bill Moore.
 He remained the first-choice keeper at Fellows Park in 1962–63, as the "Saddlers" were relegated into the Third Division.
+He moved on to league rivals Shrewsbury Town.

+Shrewsbury Town

-He moved on to league rivals Shrewsbury Town, who finished mid-table in 1963–64, 1964–65 and 1965–66, before missing out on promotion by four places and three points in 1966–67.
+In his first season at Gay Meadow1963–64Shrewsbury Townfinished mid-table in Third Division.
+Similar finishes followed in1964–65 and 1965–66, before missing out on promotion by four places and three points in 1966–67.
 The "Shrews" finished third in 1967–68, missing out on promotion by a single point.
-He was the first-choice stopper for Arthur Rowley's side throughout his five years at Gay Meadow.
+He was the first-choice stopper for Arthur Rowley's side throughout his five years at Gay Meadowand played in over 200 League matches for the club.

 Wolves and Bolton

 Boswell signed with Wolverhampton Wanderers in 1968, but played just ten First Division games in 1968–69, including a 6–0 defeat to Liverpool at Molineux.
-He was sold on to Bolton Wanderers at the end of the campaign, who were competing in the Second Division under the stewardship of Nat Lofthouse.
+He was sold to Bolton Wanderers at the end of the campaign, who were competing in the Second Division under the stewardship of Nat Lofthouse.
 The "Trotters" finished 16th in 1969–70, before suffering relegation in last place in 1970–71.
 In his last season at Burnden Park, 1971–72, Bolton finished seventh in the Third Division.